 The Capicu logo transports you into the atmosphere of Latin traditions, delicious cuisine, and the excitement of sports matches.
 The design carries the spirit of Puerto Rico without excess or pretense.
 It’s lively, vibrant, and welcoming.

 The name is displayed in large, bold letters.
 They are dark blue with smooth curves and fluid lines, giving the logo a solid yet cozy feel.
 The letters are outlined in gray, adding depth and making them appear slightly raised.
 The best part?
-Instead of the letter “I,” there’s a domino tile—the real highlight.
+Instead of the letter “I,” there’s a domino tile that’s the real highlight.
 The domino is slightly tilted, and on its surface is a bright Puerto Rican flag with red and white stripes and a blue triangular section with a star.
 The flag emphasizes the venue’s national identity because “Capicu” is a Puerto Rican term for a winning domino move.
 When you place the final tile and win, you shout, “Capicu!”
-That’s where the name comes from—emotion, excitement, victory, and tradition.
+That’s where the name comes from: emotion, excitement, victory, and tradition.

 The emblem perfectly tells the brand’s story: It’s a bar where sports are celebrated, delicious food is served, and Puerto Rican traditions are honored.
 A place where people gather for great food and drinks, meet up for a game of dominoes, watch sports, and enjoy a relaxed, welcoming atmosphere.
-This feeling is embedded in the logo—without unnecessary complications or excessive decoration.
+This feeling is embedded in the logo without unnecessary complications or excessive decoration.
 It’s all clear: the domino, the flag, and the Latin American style that fits seamlessly into the life of American cities, where the bar has gained popularity.